 In March 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed into law.
 Among other things, the CARES Act suspends the requirements related to accounting for TDRs for certain loan modifications related to the COVID-19 pandemic.
+The relief on accounting for TDRs was extended through January 1, 2022 through the Consolidated Appropriations Act signed into law in December 2020.
 As a result of the pandemic, the Company provided a modification program to borrowers that included certain concessions, such as interest-only or payment deferrals.
-The Company granted pandemic-related modifications of loans totaling approximately \$33,957,000.
+The Company granted pandemic-related modifications of loans totaling approximately \$33,957,000 cumulative to date under the CARES Act.
+As of December 31, 2021, none of these loans remained under the terms of the modification.
 As of December 31, 2020, there were loans totaling approximately \$1,199,000 that remained under a modification agreement but are not disclosed as TDRs.
 Regardless of whether a modification is classified as a TDR, the Company continues to apply policies for risk rating, accruing interest, and classifying loans as impaired.